Flat-iron gunboat: United Kingdom

 The Royal Navy had two classes of flat-iron gunboats built in the 1870s and 1880s, and several one-off prototypes.
 As built they were equipped with a single 9- or 10-inch muzzle-loading rifled gun (MLR).
 They were of sound construction, and many stayed in service in support roles, with a number ending up as gunnery tenders, lighters, tank vessels and dredgers.
 One notable gunnery tender was Bustard, which was rearmed prior to World War One.
 During World War I Bustard, Drudge and Handy (renamed Excellent from 1891), and possibly Mastiff (renamed Snapper in 1914) and Ant, took part in a bombardment of the Belgian coast.
 The majority of the flat-iron gunboats had been scrapped before the mid-20th century but Handy survived until she was broken up in 2008 amid safety concerns.

-For many years it was assumed that the Royal Navy flat-irons were a failure at their perceived role of coastal defence.
+For many years, it was assumed that the Royal Navy flat-irons were a failure at their perceived role of coastal defence.
 Professor Andrew Lambert later argued powerfully that they were designed for coastal assault as successors to the gunboats of the Crimean War "Great Armament", and that they succeeded in their deterrent role.
 He describes them as a "part of a sophisticated, layered approach to the tactical problem of defeating large-scale coastal defence systems."
 The Royal Navy listed them as "Gunboats for the Attack and Defence of Coasts" in its confidential Pink List.
 Due to their lack of speed and limited armament they were of little value in defence of a coast or harbour, but they were ideally suited for bombardment of shore fortifications where the Royal Navy enjoyed complete command of the sea.

 Staunch and Plucky were essentially prototypes built in 1867 and 1870.
 Handy and Drudge were built in the 1880s for testing the mounting of 13.5-inch guns intended for the Royal Sovereign-class battleships.

 The Medina class were a development of the flat-iron concept which resulted in an iron coastal gunboat fitted with three masts and carrying three 6.3-inch 64-pounder rifled muzzle-loading guns.
-Naval historian Anthony Preston described them as "the most grotesque craft ever seen".
+Naval historian Antony Preston described them as "the most grotesque craft ever seen".
 The hull of Medway remains visible on satellite imagery at 32°22′32.7″N 64°41′13″W.